uazgraduatecollege/uazgrad-dev-pack/README.md

 3. Generate the vsix package: `cd /path/to/uazgrad-dev-pack && vsce package`
 4. Open VS Code -> Extensions and choose **Install from VSIX**

+## Other Considerations

+For CakePHP projects, we generally use the following PHP_CodeSniffer settings:

+- PHP Code Sniffer Standard: `PSR12`
+- PHP Code Sniffer-> Exec: Linux (or Osx): `./vendor/bin/phpcs`

 **Enjoy!**